irismessage/irismessage.github.io/_posts/2021-12-21-kings-quit.md

 </div>

 1. Create a folder to install the game in.
-I use `C:\Users\joelm\dos`, a directory named `dos` that I created in my user folder.
+I use `C:\Users\irism\dos`, a directory named `dos` that I created in my user folder.
 If you keep the folder address short by creating it directly in your user folder, it makes using DOSBox easier.

 2. Install DOSBox.